 In addition, this result suggests the following: When analyzing the effect of ETF ownership at high (intraday) frequencies, it is not ETF ownership per se that drives prices.
 Rather, flows resulting from ETF ownership drive prices and pricing errors.
-This is intuitive as market makers/liquidity observe and react to the flows they observe, rather than to holdings by market participants (this is the case in inventory models as my model in Section 2 as well as in adverse-selection models such as Kyle (1985) and Glosten and Milgrom (1985)).
+This is intuitive as market makers/liquidity providers observe and react to the flows they observe, rather than to holdings by market participants (this is the case in inventory models as my model in Section 2 as well as in adverse-selection models such as Kyle (1985) and Glosten and Milgrom (1985)).
 Moreover, this is consistent with the result in Antón and Polk (2014) that common ownership is more relevant in periods of high (absolute) flows.

-If the effect I document in Section 5.2 was solely driven by a liquidity demand channel, rather than liquidity supply as in the theoretical model in Section 2, I expect the coefficients on the measures of (differences in) stock exposure to ETF ownership to be of at least a similar magnitude as the coefficients on the differences in the factor betas.
+If the effect I document in Section 5.2 was solely driven by a liquidity demand channel rather than liquidity supply as in the theoretical model in Section 2, I expect the coefficients on the measures of (differences in) stock exposure to ETF ownership to be of at least a similar magnitude as the coefficients on the differences in the factor betas.
 In addition, I expect the size of the coefficients on the differences in factor betas to decrease.
-This is neither the case in the full sample results, nor in the high market capitalization sample results.
+This is neither the case in the full sample results, nor in the high-market capitalization sample results.

 Rather, my results suggest that intraday pricing errors as well as their daily correlations are driven by both liquidity supply as well as liquidity demand channels, with the economic effect of a liquidity supply channel being economically larger.
 With this I complement the literature that shows that correlations in daily liquidity metrics are driven by ETF ownership, and therefore liquidity demand (Agarwal et al., 2018).
 In this context, it should also be noted that I estimate my state space model which yields estimates of pricing errors on a stock-day level.
-By construction, this does not allow me to identify longer lasting pricing errors.
-At the same time, estimating the state space model on the stock-day level alleviates concerns of me capturing a mechanical relationship between pricing error correlations and the explanatory variables in my regressions over multiple days.
+By construction, this does not allow me to identify long-lasting pricing errors.
+At the same time, estimating the state space model on the stock-day level alleviates concerns that my results capture a mechanical relationship between pricing error correlations and the explanatory variables in my regressions over multiple days.

 Bogousslavsky and Muravyev (2023) document an increase in trading during closing auctions related to the increasingly important role of ETFs in today's financial market architecture.
-Hendershott and Menkveld (2014) show that closing prices are pressured away from efficient prices as a result of specialist inventory positions.
-My findings complement these findings for higher frequencies.
-This is again in line with the literature showing the impact of common fund and ETF ownership on correlations lower-frequency liquidity metrics and factor residuals (Antón and Polk, 2014; Agarwal et al., 2018).
+Hendershott and Menkveld (2014) find price pressures in closing prices as a result of specialist inventory positions.
+My findings complement these results for higher frequencies.
+With this, I also relate to the literature studying the impact of common fund and ETF ownership on correlations of lower-frequency liquidity metrics and factor residuals (Antón and Polk, 2014; Agarwal et al., 2018).